Dr. Jekyll and Mr. Hyde (song): Release

+Reception

 "Dr. Jekyll and Mr. Hyde" has been compared to a Hammer horror film.
 The lyrics describe the good and evil elements within a single character, reminiscent of Robert Louis Stevenson's novel Strange Case of Dr Jekyll and Mr Hyde.
 The music incorporates a "scarey opening" and has a melody led by Entwistle's bass guitar line, which Chris Charlesworth describes as "menacing" and Atkins describes as "grinding."
 It also contains a French horn solo that Charlesworth describes as "spooky."
 Atkins describes the melody as being "strongly inventive."

-"Dr. Jekyll and Mr. Hyde" had been considered as a possible single release, along with "Call Me Lightning," but it was released as the B-side of "Call Me Lightning" instead.
-Atkins laments this decision, stating that although its horror film imagery was not ideal for a single, it was far better than "Call Me Lightning."
-He considers it one of Entwistle's best songs, saying that the "music and performance combine to create a perfectly chilling horror-comic Gothic mood piece."
-Charlesworth states that the song "succeeds admirably."
-Cash Box called "Dr. Jekyll and Mr. Hyde" a "psychedelified throbber on the lid that could attract added attention."